 Some places you can find out more information:

-- The Pride library, where we have a number of leaflets and resources.
+- The Pride library (located in the SUHQ Workzone), where we have a number of leaflets and resources.

 - PFLAG’s guide for family & friends of trans people.